-HALIFAX, NS – In conjunction with valued Australian distribution partner, NL-Tec, Adaptiiv is pleased to announce that Royal North Shore Hospital (RNSH) will begin using all three modules of its advanced 3D printing software solution to treat patients in the radiotherapy unit RNSH’s Northern Sydney Cancer Centre.
+HALIFAX, NS, May 2, 2019 – In conjunction with valued Australian distribution partner, NL-Tec, Adaptiiv is pleased to announce that Royal North Shore Hospital (RNSH) will begin using all three modules of its advanced 3D printing software solution to treat patients in the radiotherapy unit RNSH’s Northern Sydney Cancer Centre.

 Leading Centre in Australia Adopts Adaptiiv Solution